We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Baby position: Front, facing inward; front, facing outward; hip

 Key features: A ring sling may be a better option for you if tying a wrap is intimidating.
 Putting it on is simple, making it a smart choice if you’re traveling or otherwise out of the house.
 Just place it over your shoulder, put your baby in the pouch, and gently pull the tail to adjust to size.

 The Maya Wrap is padded for comfort.
-This carrier works for babies between 8 and 35 pounds.
 Plus, some reviewers note that they can easily breastfeed in this carrier.

 Considerations: You’ll need to purchase this sling in the correct size for your body, which means you may not be able to share it with another parent or caregiver.
 While some people love the padding, others say non-padded slings may actually be more comfortable.
 Others yet say the fabric is too thick, making it difficult to adjust.

 Toddlers are often on the move, but may still like to be carried from time to time.
 Good carriers may help protect your back with good ergonomic support and padding.